awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.Oracle.md

 1. Find the endpoint \(DNS name\) and port number for your DB Instance\.

-   1. Open the RDS console and then choose **Instances** to display a list of your DB instances\.
+   1. Open the RDS console and then choose **Databases** to display a list of your DB instances\.

-   1. Click the Oracle DB instance name to display its details\.
+   1. Choose the Oracle DB instance name to display its details\.

-   1. Scroll to the **Connect** section and copy the endpoint\.
+   1. On the **Connectivity** tab, copy the endpoint\.
 Also, note the port number\.
 You need both the endpoint and the port number to connect to the DB instance\.
 ![\[My DB instances list\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/OracleConnect1.png)

-1. Type the following command on one line at a command prompt to connect to your DB instance by using the sqlplus utility\.
-The value for `Host` is the endpoint for your DB instance, the value for `Port` is the port you assigned the DB instance, and the value for the Oracle `SID` is the name of the DB instance's database that you specified when you created the DB instance, not the name of the DB instance\.
+1. Enter the following command on one line at a command prompt to connect to your DB instance by using the sqlplus utility\.
+The value for `Host` is the endpoint for your DB instance, and the value for `Port` is the port you assigned the DB instance\.
+The value for the Oracle `SID` is the name of the DB instance's database that you specified when you created the DB instance, not the name of the DB instance\.

    ```
    PROMPT>sqlplus 'mydbusr@(DESCRIPTION=(ADDRESS=(PROTOCOL=TCP)(HOST=endpoint) (PORT=1521))(CONNECT_DATA=(SID=ORCL)))'